thosgood/this-weeks-finds/markdown/51-100/week100.md

 # March 23, 1997 {#week100}

-[Pretty much ever since I started writing "This Week's Finds" I've been trying to get folks interested in n-categories and other aspects of higher-dimensional algebra.
+Pretty much ever since I started writing "This Week's Finds" I've been trying to get folks interested in n-categories and other aspects of higher-dimensional algebra.
 There is really an enormous world out there that only becomes visible when you break out of "linear thinking" - the mental habits that go along with doing math by writing strings of symbols in a line.
 For example, when we write things in a line, the sums a+b and b+a look very different.
-Then we introduce a profound and mysterious equation, the "commutative law":]{#tale}
+Then we introduce a profound and mysterious equation, the "commutative law":

     a + b = b + a